 So when I moved to Rome where drinking espresso is the norm, it took some time; well over a year before I would try my first espresso.
 Eventually I realized that if I was having pre-workout anyways, espresso was a more natural energy booster, so I started alternating pre-workout and espresso for my workout energy needs.
 For the last two years, I would have pre-workout on my FBG Strength Training Days and an espresso on my cardio days.
 Fast-forward to today, and I’ve entirely switched to espresso, with maybe the occasional day of taking pre-workout if I decide to lift heavier or if I am really struggling with energy that day.

 Is pre-workout or espresso required for a good workout?

 NO!
 Neither pre-workout nor espresso are required for a good workout.
 Whether you want or need to take them, it’s entirely up to you.
 It depends on your natural energy levels and simply what you’re used to!
 Some people have never worked out a day in their life taking a stimulant and they’ve done great and crush their workouts.

-The only time I would recommend trying a pre-workout, or espresso, is if you feel you’re consistently lacking energy during your workouts and feel this could give you the boost you need.
+The only time I recommend pre-workout, or espresso, is if you find that you’re consistently lacking energy during your workouts and need an extra boost.